MicrosoftDocs/winrt-api/windows.security.enterprisedata/protectionpolicymanager_isfileprotectionrequiredfornewfileasync_217958627.md

 ### -param identity
 The enterprise identity.

+>[!IMPORTANT]
+>Due to a bug in the current implementation of this property, please pass the enterprise identity to the *desiredName* parameter.

 ### -param desiredName
 The name that you would like to give the file.

+>[!IMPORTANT]
+>Due to a bug in the current implementation of this property, please pass this name to the *identity* parameter.

 ## -returns
 **true** if files in this folder should be protected, otherwise **false**.